lastmjs/redux-store-element/README.md

 * You must pass in your root reducer to any `<redux-store></redux-store>` before you can dispatch actions and receive state changes
 * By default there is one store for the entire application.
 Each instance of a `<redux-store></redux-store>` will use the same store
 * The `statechange` event supplies the redux state in the `detail.state` property on the event
-* This repo assumes that your node_modules and bower_components directories are located at the root endpoint of your server.

 ## Development
 To play with the example, clone the repo, go to the root of the project, and run the following commands: